 In Texas law, the definition of serious bodily injury requires a substantial effect on the person injured.
 A serious bodily injury usually requires urgent medical care and time to recover from the effects.
 An injury that requires urgent medical care and leaves lingering damage like scars can be classified as serious bodily injury for aggravated assault charges.
 Some examples of serious bodily injury that will support the more substantial charge of aggravated assault include broken bones, severe cuts or burns, or a head injury.

 Many people's first thought of a 'deadly weapon' is a gun.
 It's important to remember, though, that the legal definition of a deadly weapon goes far beyond firearms.
 Anything that could cause death or severe injury if used violently against someone else can fit the description.
 A car, a knife, a baseball bat, or even a large, heavy frying pan are examples of items that can be considered deadly weapons, depending on how they are used against another person.

 Texas assault crimes can be charged as a Class C Misdemeanor, Class B Misdemeanor, Class A Misdemeanor, or even a third-degree or second-degree felony, depending on the facts.
 A skilled Texas assault family violence attorney is your best partner to help you understand the penalties you could be facing with the charges the state has brought against you.

 Assault Bodily Injury - Class A Misdemeanor

-Assault causing bodily injury is a Class A Misdemeanor offense, but certain cases, including family violence, can allow the prosecutor to add enhancements to the charges.
+Assault causing bodily injury in Texas is a Class A Misdemeanor offense, but certain cases, including assault family violence, can allow the prosecutor to add enhancements to the charges.
 A conviction of a Class A misdemeanor can result in a year in county jail, up to $4,000 in fines, or a combination of jail and fines.

 Threat Or Contact Assault - Class C Misdemeanor And Enhancements